- Posted by Jimerson Adkins

 It helps to familiarize yourself with the various elements that make up marketing so that you can understand how it all works together.

-Throughout this page, we’re going to follow a hypothetical small local business here in Midland, TX, Melissa the Homemade Candle Maker.
+Throughout this page, we’re going to follow a hypothetical small local business here in Texas, Melissa the Homemade Candle Maker.
 However, the same practice can apply to any type of business: oil field services, tree removal, hair stylists, or even restaurants.

 Pay Per Click Advertising